ethersphere/swarm-guide/contents/architecture.rst

 ----

-Structural Components and key processes
+Structural components and key processes
 ---------------------------------------

 :dfn:`Chunker`
   When a file is submitted to the system, the input data stream is then transformed into chunks, encrypted, then hashed and stored.
 This results in a single root chunk reference of the data.

-:dfn:`The syncing processes`
+:dfn:`Syncing process`
   Syncing is the process that deals with changes in the network when nodes join and leave, and when new content is uploaded.
 Push and pull syncing work together to get chunks to where they are supposed to be stored (to the local neighbourhood where they belong).

 :dfn:`Push Sync`